Informasjonsforvaltning/dataset-catalog-gui/README.md

 > being migrated to [catalog-frontend](https://github.com/Informasjonsforvaltning/catalog-frontend).
 Critical bug fixes will
 > still be applied until migration is complete.

 Web frontend for dataset catalog.
-Only the dataset form page is used.
+Only the dataset overview page is used.
 This application is part of the [registration solutions](https://catalog-portal.fellesdatakatalog.digdir.no/).

 For a broader understanding of the system’s context, refer to the [architecture documentation](https://github.com/Informasjonsforvaltning/architecture-documentation) wiki.
 For more specific